swnst/devops-prototype-deployer/README.md

 Manual deployments are error-prone and time-consuming.
 "Works on my machine" is a common issue when the development environment differs from production.

 ### The Solution
 This project implements a **"Zero-Touch" deployment strategy**.
 By leveraging **GitHub Actions** and **Docker**, code changes are automatically containerized and deployed to the cloud (Render).
-This ensures consistency and speeds up the delivery cycle.
+This helps avoid environment drift and reduces manual deployment steps.

 ---